 Back from the service in 1946, Edwards began the season with Mobile, where he was batting .332 in sixty-two games for the Bears.
 Looking for help behind the plate, the Dodgers called him up, and on June 23 he played his first big-league game.
 Edwards had an RBI double in his first major league at bat.
 The hit came in the second inning off Cardinals’ left-hander Harry Brecheen and helped the first place Dodgers defeat the second place Cardinals, 4–2.

-The twenty-three-year-old Edwards caught in ninety-one games in 1946, including one stretch of thirty-four games in which no opposing runner stole a base.
+The twenty-three-year-old Edwards caught in ninety-one games in 1946, including one stretch of thirty-three games in which no opposing runner stole a base.
 On August 15 he had three assists in one inning.
 Edwards had his first major-league home run on September 8, off Mike Budnick of the Giants at Ebbets Field.
 Three days later he caught all nineteen innings of a 0–0 suspended game against Cincinnati at Ebbets Field, the major league’s longest scoreless game ever.